(Page last updated: Aug 13, 2022)

 until the door opens again,

-or use the reverse button
+or use the reverse button which will brute backwards but not so fast,

 and wait until the door opens again.